Log In

 BERMUDA | RSS PODCAST

-Hurricane Milton remains a threat to Bermuda
+Post-tropical cyclone Milton remains a potential threat

-Its noon update said that the system’s closest point of approach in the next 72 hours was expected to be at 9pm tomorrow, when the storm was forecast to be 158 miles directly to the island’s south.
+In its 6pm update, the Bermuda Weather Service said that Milton’s closest point of approach in the next 72 hours was expected to be at 10pm tonight, when the storm was forecast to be 150 miles to the island’s south.

-Today Michael Weeks, the Minister of National Security, warned residents to remain vigilant.
+Earlier, Michael Weeks, the Minister of National Security, warned residents to remain vigilant.

 He said: "While the latest forecasts from the Bermuda Weather Service indicate that Hurricane Milton will significantly weaken and pass to the south of Bermuda, we must not become complacent.